algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 The software should be able to output a detailed plan for blending the wines in the tanks to achieve the optimal ratio, including which tanks to use and in what order, and how much wine to transfer between the tanks.

 The software should ensure that no tank is left partially full or empty at any point in the blending process to prevent oxidation of the wine.

-*The software should be able to track the progress of the blending process and provide real-time feedback to the user.*

 The software should ensure that the final product meets the input formula as closely as possible.